dino1729/BranchPredictor/README.md

-# README for Branch Predictor Accuracy Analysis
+# Branch Predictor Accuracy Analysis

 ## Overview
 This project contains Python scripts that analyze the accuracy of one-bit and two-bit branch predictors.
 The scripts generate sequences of branch outcomes, compute the prediction accuracies, and identify sequences where one predictor outperforms the other.